josephlewis/leastcostpath/README.md

 -   version 0.1.1
       * Implemented choice of directionality
 -   version 0.1.2
-      * Implemented cost when traversing across slope.
+      * Implemented cost when traversing across slope
 -   version 0.1.3
       * Implemented landscape feature attractions - linear decay rate
 -   version 0.1.4
       * Re-implemented functions so LCP process is broken down and more in line with traditional logic of LCP generation.
-      * Removal of landscape feature attraction function - this will be re-added at a later date.
+      * Removal of landscape feature attraction function - this will be re-added at a later date
 -   version 0.1.5
       * Addition of create_cost_corridor function.
-      * Removal of validate_lcp, create_openness, and create_lcp_network - these will be re-added at a later date.
+      * Removal of validate_lcp, create_openness, and create_lcp_network - these will be re-added at a later date
 -   version 0.1.6
       * Addition of create_feature_attraction
       * Improved readability of create_traversal_slope function
 -   version 1.0.0
       * Removed create_feature_attraction and replaced with create_feature_cs.
       * Re-implemented create_lcp_network.
-Provides parallel and non-parallel functionality.
+Provides parallel and non-parallel functionality
 -   version 1.1.0
       * Added create_cumulative_lcps function for the creation of cumulative least cost path rasters
+-   version 1.2.0
+      * Renamed create_lcp_network to create_FETE_lcps for consistency with academic literature
+      * Implemented create_CCP_lcps
+      * Implemented create_banded_lcps

 Authors
 -------